mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 "The simplest approach is..." is the worst thing you ever want to see in a thought trace, because it's a sure guaranteed sign that they are about to spew the most ridiculous and awful code you've ever seen.

-There are also just general linting and warning rules that encourage code quality downstream, or flag very common obvious bugs that come from easy-to-overlook misunderstandings (ignoring results in in do blocks, shadowing names, ignored arguments)...more likely than not, an LLM that is triggering these because of a misunderstanding and not from an actual insightful revelation.

 ### Ignoring types in planned code